Denise Bloch: Return to France

-On 2 March 1944, with fellow SOE agent and former racing car driver, Robert Benoist, Bloch landed at clandestine landing site in central France.
+On 2 March 1944, with fellow SOE agent and former racing car driver, Robert Benoist, Bloch landed at a clandestine landing site in central France.
 Working in the Nantes area for the Clergyman circuit, the pair re-established contact with SOE agent and Benoist's fellow racing car driver, Jean-Pierre Wimille.
 Their objectives were to destroy pylons on the power line at Ile Heron in Nantes and to interrupt railroad transportation in support of the allied invasion of France which took place on 6 June.
 On 17 June, their preparations apparently in place, Benoist called a meeting of the key members of the network at his villa near Sermaise, a violation of SOE's guidance that members of a network should have as little contact with each other as possible.
 During dinner, he announced that he had received news that his mother was dying and he was leaving to visit her.
 He warned that if he didn't return by lunch the next day, 18 June, the members of the network should disperse.
 Benoist was arrested by the Germans outside his mother's apartment in Paris.
 His warning to his associates to disperse was not heeded and at about 8 p.m. on 18 June the Sicherheitsdienst (SD) raided the villa and captured Bloch and the others.